Cherrybrook SSP Village Square 2 Copy

 How tall will new buildings be?

-In response to stakeholder and community feedback, the proposed planning framework would allow for a maximum building height of five storeys when viewed from Bradfield Parade.
-Considering the sloping topography at the site, the Reference Scheme includes an additional lower ground storey with retail and community floor space (when viewed from the north) to assist in activating the public open space around the environmental space and improving passive surveillance.
+The approved rezoning allows for building heights up to 6 storeys when viewed from Bradfield Parade.
+Considering the sloping topography of the site, future development may include an additional lower ground storey of retail and community floor space (when viewed from the north) to assist in activating the public open space around the environmental space and improving passive surveillance.

 The design of buildings will be determined during the detailed design phase, as part of future development applications.
 Future development applications will be placed on public exhibition to give stakeholders and the community an opportunity to provide feedback.